top of page

 Jun 303 min read

-Cookies and the Data (Use and Access) Act 2025: What’s changing and why it matters
+Cookies and the Data (Use and Access) Act 2025: what’s changing and why it matters

 The Data (Use and Access) Act 2025 (DUAA 2025) has officially landed, bringing with it a series of targeted amendments to the UK’s data protection framework.
 While the UK General Data Protection Regulation (UK GDPR), Data Protection Act 2018 (DPA 2018), and Privacy and Electronic Communications Regulations 2003 (PECR) remain the bedrock of UK data protection legislation, the DUAA 2025 introduces some meaningful updates, particularly around the use of cookies and similar track